jbolda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

 # gatsby-theme-recipes

 The primary built-in source is through Airtable.
 You can copy [this template base](https://airtable.com/shr72BUaM4649U7ll) to get you started.
-You will need to install `gatsby-source-airtable` (currently requires `v2.1.0-alpha.0`), and set up your API key.
+You will need to install `gatsby-source-airtable`, and set up your API key.
 See [`gatsby-source-airtable` docs](https://github.com/jbolda/gatsby-source-airtable) for more information on setup.

 This plugin will create a page listing all of your recipes at `/recipes/` or by your choice based on `rootBase`.
 We recommend also passing a `siteUrl` for SEO purposes and to drive the social media unfurls.